Health Care Reform – Qualified Health Plans

 - What if I need help applying or understanding my options?

-If you do not have health insurance or your health insurance does not cover the care you need, you may have options under the Affordable Care Act, the federal health reform law.
+If you do not have health insurance OR your health insurance does not cover the care you need, you may have options under the Affordable Care Act, the federal health reform law.
 Depending on your income, you may be able to get free insurance from Washington Apple Health ("Apple Health").
-Our publication called Health Care Reform – General Information has more information.
+See Health Care Reform – General Info for more info.

 Yes, if all these are true: